unemi/queryByGUI/README.md

 by feeding a text in JSON format from the standard input.

-When the user click one of the [push buttons](#pushButton) in the window, the process of quiryByGUI stops after it outputs a text to the standard output that expresses a list of name-value pairs.
+When the user click one of the [push buttons](#pushButton) in the window, the process of queryByGUI stops after it outputs a text to the standard output that expresses a list of name-value pairs.

 <div style="text-align:right">June 4, 2022.</div>